benjefferies/RecipeApp/README.md

 # Recipe app
 The requirement is to build and end to end application consisting of a Typescript, React webapp, a Typescript API and a data store of your choice.
 The spec below defines 3 user stories all with acceptance criteria.
 Do your best to interpret them and implement them.
-If you feel you're missing context, Ben can help clarify.
+If you feel you're missing context, drop an email to tech-test@sero.life.

-The non-functional requirements 1 and 3 are mainly there to let me get up and running and see your stuff working.
-Could you provide a GitHub repository link with your work when you feel you've completed the task?
+Could you provide a GitHub repository link with your work when you feel you've completed the task to tech-test@sero.life?

 ## How to run the app